 - 6 Summary

 A clogged toilet is usually no cause for alarm.
 But, is there anything more maddening than an overflowing toilet bowl?
 Luckily, it’s typically easy to unclog a toilet with and without a plunger.
 No matter how severe it seems, with a bit of elbow grease and DIY enthusiasm, you should be able to unclog it.
-Take a look at these steps to see which one is the best solution for your clogged toilet.
+Take a look at these steps to see which one is the best solution for how to unclog a toilet.